 - 1. What are hardware clouds?
 What kinds of services are described by this terms?
 What are other names for this phenomenon?
 How does this differ from SaaS? - 2.
 Which firms are the leading providers of hardware clouds?
 How are clients using these efforts? - 3.
-List the circumstances where hardware clouds work best and where it works poorly. - 4.
+List the circumstances where hardware clouds work best and where it works poorly.
+When would each alternative make more sense-SaaS, PaaS, and IaaS?
+What sorts of issues should firms consider, and what sorts of expertise would be necessary when adopting each alternative? - 4.
 Research cloud-based alternatives for backing up your hard drive.
 Which are among the best reviewed product or services?
 Why?
 Do you or would you use such a service?
 Why or why not? - 5.
 Can you think of "black swan" events that have caused computing services to become less reliable?
 Describe the events and its consequences for computing services.
 Suggest a method and vendor for helping firms overcome the sorts of events that you encountered.